glenco/lensed/README.md

 As before, the order of the given configuration files and options is important.

-If Lensed is [built with XPA support](docs/building.md), direct updating of the reconstruction progress in SAOImage DS9 is available.
+If Lensed is [built with XPA support](docs/building.md) or taken from a binary release, direct updating of the reconstruction progress in SAOImage DS9 is available.

-    $ lensed config.ini --ds9=true
+    $ lensed config.ini --ds9

-This enables basic DS9 integration in Lensed.
+The `--ds9` option enables basic DS9 integration in Lensed.
+The flag can be set from a [configuration file](docs/configuration.md) as well.

 License